michalsn/codeigniter-signed-url/README.md

 We will get our copy ready for modifications.

+**Warning**

+Be aware that changing CodeIgniter's `encryption key` will instantly invalidate all the generated URLs.

 #### $expirationTime

 This setting allows us to set a fixed time after which the signed URL will expire.
 It's number of seconds in unix timestamp that will be added to the current date.

 By default, this is set to `null`.

+#### $algorithm

+This setting allows us to set algorithm that will be used during signing the URLs.

+**Warning**

+Changing this value without including the used algorithm key to the query string will invalidate all the generated URLs instantly.

 #### $expirationKey